Moral Cognitivism vs. Non-Cognitivism

 - Ridge, M., 1999, “Review of ‘A Problem for Expressivists’ by Jackson & Pettit,” in Brown Electronic Article Review Service.

-The author thanks David Copp, Mark Decker, Jennifer Haley, Leo Iacano, Mark Kalderon, Clayton Littlejohn, Joe Mendola, Michael Ridge, and Mark Schroeder for good advice and useful help in preparing this entry.
+The author thanks Kent Bach, David Clemenson, David Copp, Mark Decker, Jamie Dreier, Jennifer Haley, Leo Iacano, Mark Kalderon, Clayton Littlejohn, Joe Mendola, Michael Ridge, and Mark Schroeder as well as the editors for good advice, helpful discussion and other assistance in preparing and revising this entry.
 The editors would like to thank Gintautas Miliauskas for spotting several typographical errors in this entry.